-The Pupil Premium was introduced in April 2011.
-The level of the premium in 2011-12 was originally £488 per pupil for pupils eligible for free school meals (FSM) and for pupils in care who have been continuously looked after for six months.
-The Government then decided that eligibility for the Pupil Premium from 2012-13 would be extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.
-It was increased to £623 per pupil in 2012-13 and to £900 for the academic year 2013-14.
+Pupil Premium was introduced in April 2011.
+The Government decided in 2012 the eligibility for Pupil Premium would be extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
-As a school we have a very good track record of ensuring that children make good progress, but historically levels of attainment can be lower for some children who are eligible for Free School Meals(FSM) – this is a national trend.
+As a school we have a very good track record of ensuring that children make good progress, even though historically levels of attainment can be lower for some children who are eligible for Pupil Premium – this is a national trend.

 When planning our Pupil Premium Strategy for the year ahead, we take a three tiered approach.
 This means we identify areas for whole school development, targeted support for groups of pupils and areas of need and finally, a personalised approach for individuals in need, breaking down barriers to education.

 Please read the most recent Pupil Premium strategy below, which gives details of Pupil Premium, including: the barriers to education which some of our Pupil Premium children may face; how we plan to spend the premium and the approaches we've chosen to address these barriers, along with a review of spending from the previous academic year (2018/2019).